isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Sea/Vaccinated Travel Lane (Sea) Overview.md

 <p style="line-height:1.3; font-size:18px;"><b style="color:red;">However, all travellers must comply with the requirements stated in the</b> <a href="/vtl-sea/travel-checklist" target="_blank">VTL (Sea) travel checklist</a>, which summarises the VTL (Sea) Conditions.
 Failing which, the prevailing health control measures will apply, which may include serving a Stay-Home Notice</p>

+<p style="line-height:1.3; font-size:18px;">SC/PRs/LTPHs (excluding work permit holders) and unvaccinated children aged 12 and below in this calendar year (i.e. born in or after 2010) do not need to apply for entry via VTL (Sea).</p>

 <p style="line-height:1.3; font-size:18px;">SC/PRs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card</a> submission, to be submitted within 3 days prior to the date of their arrival in Singapore.</p>

 <p style="line-height:1.3; font-size:18px;">SC/PR travellers will need to present an acceptable proof of vaccination for verification at check-in and arrival immigration.
 You are encouraged to verify that your vaccination certificates are valid using <a target="_blank" href="/vtl/faq#vaxcert">publicly available verification tools</a> if available, prior to your trip.
 Those who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database.</p>